-When it comes to selecting the best strategy games, we go deep into genre's rich history on PC.
+We've selected the best strategy games from the history of PC gaming in this list.
 Whether you favour real-time bouts or brainy turn-based simulations, great strategy games throw you into uniquely massive scenarios that let you rule empires, control spacefaring races, and marshal cavalry charges against armies of hundreds.
 We love them.
 But we love some of them a little more than the others.
 Will you agree with our picks?
 Are there any you'd add or like to recommend to fellow readers?
 Have your say in the comments.

 Tom Senior: The game cleverly uses scarcity of opportunity to force you into difficult dilemmas.
 At any one time you might have only six possible scan sites, while combat encounters are largely meted out by the game, but what you choose to do with this narrow range of options matters enormously.
 You need to recruit new rookies; you need an engineer to build a comms facility that will let you contact more territories; you need alien alloys to upgrade your weapons.
 You can’t have all of these.
 You can probably only have one.
 In 1989 Sid Meier described games as "a series of interesting decisions."
 XCOM 2 is the purest expression of that ethos that Firaxis has yet produced.